top of page

 "I had the same experience myself, and I felt just like you did..."

-(2) PRIORITIZATION
+(B) PRIORITIZATION

 The next point of difficulty in solving their work problems will be establishing an order of operations and prioritization.
 In other words, "finding what must be done and in what order."
 Leaders in traumatic crises cannot afford to stop problem solving.
 Of course, they need to take breaks (which can be revelatory), but the source of their traumatization is the ongoing problem, so it must be solved.
-And prioritizing the issues will be essential to action.
-Here is how Van der Kolk says it can lead to recovery (The Body Keeps the Score):
+And prioritizing the issues is essential to action.
+Here is how van der Kolk says it can lead to recovery (The Body Keeps the Score):

-Only after you identify the source of these responses can you start using your feelings as signals of problems that require your most urgent attention.
+Only after you identify the source of these responses can you start using your feelings as signals of problems that require your urgent attention.

 This stage is when the rationality of fears can be examined, if necessary.
 After this second step, there is usually significantly more calmness in the leader.

-(3) VALUES
+(C) VALUES

 Once the problems are prioritized, you can turn to defining exactly where the leader is stuck in each problem - and then explore solutions.
 Given that the leaders may be extremely afraid of potential failure, there is a risk of exasperation or flailing at this point.